sagrawal11/tennis_analytics/README.md

      - ✅ `match_data` - JSON data from CV processing
      - ✅ `shots` - Individual shot records
      - ✅ `player_identifications` - Player identification data

-**Note**: If you see warnings about `auth.users` or `uuid-ossp`, that's normal - ignore them.
-The "Success.
-No rows returned" message is expected for schema creation.

 ### Step 4: Configure Environment Variables